ethanrosswomack/Sarasota/source/voyagers_vol2/chapter_19.md

 Conﬂict drama depended upon the Anunnaki races honoring their promises of Emerald Covenant support and cooperation with Guardian nations—promises that were made in the 1992 Pleiadian-Sirian Agreements.
         The 1994    capping   of     the    Phi-Ex Wormhole  gave   the  Anunnaki   races opportunity to once again advance their influence among the Illuminati races of the World Management Team.
-If they had been honoring their 1992 Agreements, this “inﬂuence” would have progressed in representation of the Emerald Covenant.
+If they had been honoring their 1992 Agreements, this “influence” would have progressed in representation of the Emerald Covenant.
 The Anunnaki and Emerald Covenant races continued to initiate a slow but steady “wake-up call” among their respective civilian Sleepers.
 The Anunnaki released the message among some of their channels